command-os/.github/profile/README.md

 # BoxOS

 A modern, secure, fast, source-available Operating System developed by [@ChefKissInc](https://github.com/ChefKissInc), written in Rust.

 Not sure where to start?
 Check out [@BoxOperatingSystem/Cardboard](https://github.com/BoxOperatingSystem/Cardboard), BoxOS's Kernel.

-## FAQ
+## Frequently Asked Questions

-- Where can I download an image and try it out?
+> Where can I download an image and try it out?

-No release is publicly available, when the OS reaches a useable state, releases will be available in BoxOS's website.
+When the OS reaches a useable state, releases will be available in BoxOS's website.

-> Can I modify the code and create my own distribution of the Box Operating System and/or parts of it?
+> Could I create my own (public) distribution of the Box Operating System and/or parts of it?

 No, as per the Creative Commons Attribution-NoCommercial-NoDerivatives 4.0 license, you may not create derivatives of the Box Operating System or its components.
+However, you may privately do changes and then submit them via patches to us.

 > Can I use the project for commercial purposes?